Welcome to the Department of Electrical and Computer Engineering at the University of Kentucky!

-These are exciting times for electrical and computer engineers.
-Many of the dramatic changes experienced by society over the last century have resulted from the work of electrical and computer engineers.
-The profession has brought about advances in areas such as communications, computers, energy, health care, national defense, manufacturing, and entertainment.
-Our Alumni have played, and continue to play, an important role in these advances and are well represented in leadership positions throughout the world.
+These are exciting times!
+A great many of the dramatic changes experienced by society over the last century have resulted from the work of electrical and computer engineers.
+Our profession continues to push frontiers of excellence and innovation in areas such as communications, computers, energy, health care, national defense, manufacturing, and entertainment.
+University of Kentucky ECE graduates and alumni play an important role in turning this new knowledge into reality as industry leaders across the globe.